MinaProtocol/mina/BRANCHING.md

 - Once `foo_DEVELOP` is fully landed into `develop`, then go and manually re-run the `merges cleanly to develop` CI job in the original `foo_COMP` PR.
 The CI job should now pass and go green.
 You can now merge `foo_COMP`
 - If after making `foo_DEVELOP`, you need to make changes to `foo_COMP`, then make sure to merge the newly updated `foo_COMP` into `foo_DEVELOP`.
 In order for the git magic to work, `foo_DEVELOP` needs to be a superset of the commits from `foo`, and it also needs to merge first.
 You can make further changes post-merge in `foo_DEVELOP` as needed to ensure correctness

-### Releases

-(**TODO** is this outdated/needs to be removed?)

-`release/1.X.X` branches are made off of `compatible` and tagged with alpha and beta tags until the code is deemed stable, then the `release/1.X.X` branch is merged into `master` and given a stable tag.
-Whenever code is tagged, if anything is missing in in the upstream branches (compatible, develop) then the tagged branch is also merged back for consistency.

-`release/2.0.0`is the branch where Berkeley QA Net releases are being cut, between `compatible`and `develop` in the tree.
-So far nothing has been tagged there but there will be `2.0.0alphaX` tags once the code is more stable and we are closer to the Incentivized testnet.

-Unless it is an emergency, code should flow from feature branches into `compatible` then in batches into the release branch for tagging and testing

 # proof-systems Branching policy
 Generally, proof-systems intends to be synchronized with the mina repository, and so its branching policy is quite similar.
 However several important distinctions exist that are a result of proof-systems having been created after the mainnet release (**TODO** ?).